Remembering Brigadier Martin Hotine

 Hotine was the person responsible for the design, planning and implementation of the re-triangulation of Great Britain on which OS maps are still based.
 During this inter-war period, he designed the iconic and much-loved trig pillar which is still found now on many hilltops and in the countryside across Great Britain.
 As if that weren’t enough, he also had a big influence on the development and use of photogrammetry (aerial imagery).

-During the Second World War started, Hotine spent several years commanding the geographical department and was responsible for the army’s maps and the RAF’s aeronautical charts.
+During the Second World War, Hotine spent several years commanding the geographical department and was responsible for the army’s maps and the RAF’s aeronautical charts.

 After the war he became the founding Director of the Directorate of Colonial (later Overseas) Surveys (DOS) which he held until retirement in 1963.
 During this role, he had a profound influence on both surveying and mapping within the Commonwealth.